 For Personal and Corporate Income Tax you will receive the assessment concerned after you have filed the tax return.
 For the Wage Tax and VAT, you will receive an additional assessment if you have failed to pay the tax within the normal period.
 Unfortunately, it is not possible to submit a request for postponement to the tax authorities before you have received the (additional) tax assessment.
 The deadline for requesting the postponement is 1 July 2021.

 *Amendment of preliminary tax assessment 2020/2021

-In addition to applying for postponement of payment, it is also possible to amend your preliminary personal income or corporate income tax assessment for 2020.
+In addition to applying for postponement of payment, it is also possible to amend your preliminary personal or corporate income tax assessment for 2020 or 2021.
 This preliminary assessment can be changed via the online environment of the Dutch Tax Authorities.
 Feel free to contact us if you need any help with amending your preliminary assessments for 2020 or 2021.